 If you love Apple’s clean-looking aesthetic, there’s a good chance you’ll like a little more of that minimalism in your life.
-The stripped-down look and lifestyle is about simplicity, and not about restriction as some think.
+The stripped-down lifestyle is about simplicity, and not about restriction as some think.
 Plus, it’s trending, so you might want to keep up.

 Who should consider minimalism